 We now expand our discussion by examining the components this revised model in a little more detail:

 Problem: Understanding and defining the problem to be studied is often a substantial part of the overall analytical process — clarity at the start is obviously a key factor in determining whether a programme of analysis is a success or a failure.
 Success here is defined in terms of outcomes (or objectives) rather than methods.
-And outcomes are typically judged and evaluated by third parties — customers, supervisors, employers — so their active involvement in problem specification and sometimes throughout the entire process is essential.
+And outcomes are typically judged and evaluated by third parties — customers, supervisors, employers, politicians — so their active involvement in problem specification and sometimes throughout the entire process is essential.
 Breaking problems down into key components, and simplifying problems to focus on their essential and most important and relevant components, are often very effective first steps.
 This not only helps identify many of the issues to be addressed, likely data requirements, tools and procedures, but also can be used within the iterative process of clarifying the customer’s requirements and expectations.
 Problems that involve a large number of key components tend to be more complex and take more time than problems which involve a more limited set.
 This is fairly obvious, but perhaps less obvious is the need to examine the interactions and dependencies between these key components.
 The greater the number of such interactions and dependencies the more complex the problem will be to address, and as the numbers increase complexity tends to grow exponentially.
 Analysis of existing information, traditionally described as “desk research”, is an essential part of this process and far more straightforward now with the advantage of online/Internet-based resources.
 Obtaining relevant information from the client/sponsor (if any), interested third parties, information gatekeepers and any regulatory authorities, forms a further and fundamental aspect to problem formulation and specification.
 Box et al. (2005, p13, [BOX1]) suggest a series of questions that should be asked, particularly in the context of conducting experiments or trials, which we list below with minor alterations from their original.
 As can be seen, the questions echo many of the issues we raise above:

 •what is the objective of this investigation?